near/stakewars-iv/HOW_TO.md

 near config add-connection --network-name statelessnet --connection-name statelessnet --rpc-url https://rpc.statelessnet.nearone.org/ --wallet-url https://rpc.statelessnet.nearone.org/ --explorer-transaction-url https://rpc.statelessnet.nearone.org/
 ```

+The command above will ask you some questions - just pick "No" or "I don't know" options each time.

 ## 3. Create an account on StatelessNet

 There is no wallet developed for StatelessNet.
 Account creation is handled via a [web service](https://account.statelessnet.nearone.org) and interaction with the account is later done via near-cli.